Report: Alex Rodriguez, Jennifer Lopez take sec...

 - News Article

-Report: Alex Rodriguez, Jennifer Lopez take second swing at buying Mets - Metro US
+Report: Alex Rodriguez, Jennifer Lopez take second swing at buying Mets - amNewYork

 Tweets